jfinstrom/freepbx-dev-docs/README.md

-# Unofficial Documentation for People developing and using on FreePBX
+# Unofficial Documentation for People developing and using FreePBX

 This is a collection of markdown files for documentation related to FreePBX module development administration and usage.